-- the business activity has been affected by special circumstances outside the control of the operators of the business - for example, natural disasters - where the activity would have satisfied one of the four tests but for these special circumstances, or - the business activity, because of its nature, has a lead time and, for this reason, does not satisfy any of the four tests, but there is an objective expectation that it will eventually do so within a period that is commercially viable for the industry concerned.
+- the business activity has been affected by special circumstances outside the control of the operators of the business - for example, natural disasters where the activity would have satisfied one of the four tests but for these special circumstances, or - the business activity, because of its nature, has a lead time and, for this reason, does not or will not produce assessable income greater than the deduction attributable to that income, but there is an objective expectation that it will do so within a period that is commercially viable for the industry concerned.
 'Commercial viability' is measured against independent industry standards.